Since December 2019, the Australian Government have invested $40.1 million in the refurbishment of Reef HQ Aquarium.

 Works that are necessary that visitors won’t see

-Repairs and / or waterproofing are required for a number of external and internal areas due to concrete corrosion, which has been caused from years of heat, humidity and / or saltwater ingress.
+Modifications, upgrades and repairs, including waterproofing, are required for a number of external and internal areas due to concrete corrosion, which has been caused from years of heat, humidity and / or saltwater ingress.
 This includes:

 - Walls of the wave machine